kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

   --master-interval=8m \
   --node-interval=8m

-  # Roll the k8s-cluster.example.com kops cluster,
+  # Roll the k8s-cluster.example.com kOps cluster,
   # do not validate the cluster because of the cloudonly flag.
   # Force the entire cluster to roll, even if rolling update
   # reports that the cluster does not need to be rolled.